 |Chelsea is an empathetic young person, passionate about mental health, advocating for others, and helping the world change.
 Chelsea aspires to become a social worker and to work with children, youth and families going through trauma and mental health issues.

-We partnered with Mindframe to provide training for 39 community members.
+We partnered with Mindframe to provide training for 39 community members in August 2020.
 This training equipped participants with the skills, knowledge and confidence to sensitively communicate about suicide using best practice guidelines.

 We have partnered with the Hearten Up Community Program, which provides mental first aid training to people living in regional areas.